 - 3.1.4.
-Special purpose vehicles are mechanized equipment capable of on or off-road travel and designed to provide a means of transport for one or more individuals.
-Special purpose vehicles include, but are not limited to: dirt bikes, racing motorcycles, dune buggies, motorized go-carts, multi-tracked or multi-wheel vehicles, ATVs, low speed vehicles (LSV), personal mobility transport devices, motorized scooters, golf carts, agricultural carts, gopeds, amphibious machines, ground effect air cushion vehicles, motorized roller blades, gas powered skate boards/bicycles, wind powered vehicles or other means of transportation deriving motive power from a source other than muscle (hand or foot) power.
-Special purpose vehicles will be registered with 374 SFS/S5P for local control purposes within 10 days of taking possession of the vehicle.
-These vehicles will be issued a 374 AW Form 12, registered in DBIDS, and given a base decal indicating the vehicle was properly registered.
-Special purpose vehicles are only authorized to be operated at an approved location for the particular vehicle and will not be operated on Yokota AB or public roadways.
-Special purpose vehicles are not required to be insured and operators are not required to be licensed due to the fact that the vehicles are not to be driven on regular roadways.
-These vehicles may be driven only in special areas designed for the vehicle's purpose.
-However, proper instruction and personal insurance is strongly recommended. - 3.1.4.1.
+Special purpose vehicles.
+All motorized special purpose vehicles are not allowed to be operated on roadways at Yokota AB.
+Personnel who operate vehicles without licensing and registration are in violation of Article 62 of Japanese Law and USFJI 31-205 Motor Vehicle Operations and Traffic Supervision.
+Special purpose equipment or vehicles are defined as any device which derives power from an alternate source other than manual means i.e., hand or foot.
+The following are examples of special purpose equipment or vehicles which are prohibited from being used on 374 AW installations.
+This list is not all inclusive.
+Special purpose vehicles include, but are not limited to dirt bikes, racing motorcycles, dune buggies, motorized go-carts, multi-tracked or multi-wheel vehicles, ATVs, low speed vehicles (LSV), personal mobility transport devices, motorized scooters, golf carts, agricultural carts, go-peds, ground effect air cushion vehicles, motorized roller blades, gas powered skate boards/bicycles, or other means of transportation deriving motive power from a source other than muscle (hand or foot) power.
+NOTE: Power assisted devices such as e-bikes are exempt. - 3.1.4.1.
 Low Speed Vehicles.
 LSVs operated on roadways will be treated as motor vehicles.
 All LSVs shall meet DOT FMVSS 500 safety requirements such as windshields, exterior mirrors mounted on driver and passenger sides of the vehicle, head lamps, tail lamps, brake lamps, emergency flashers and turn signals, reflectors, parking brake, safety belts, vehicle identification numbers, and horn or warning device.
 They also shall meet host nation, Federal, State, and local safety requirements.
 These requirements do not apply to golf carts because their speed, as manufactured, is less than 20 miles per hour (mph).
-However, if any golf cart is modified so that its maximum speed is over 20 mph, it must conform to the above standards. - 3.1.4.2.
+However, if any golf cart/gators is modified so that its maximum speed is over 20 mph, it must conform to the above standards. - 3.1.4.2.
 Golf Carts.
 Golf carts typically operate at speeds no greater than 20 mph and offer no occupant protection in a collision.
 They are not classified as a POV/GOV or an LSV.
 They do not meet the requirements in reference (3.1.4.1.) and shall not be used on roadways that are used for commercial traffic.
-Units/Organizations using golf carts shall establish vehicle standard operating procedures, authorized areas of usage, perform vehicle inspections, and ensure the vehicles are operated and maintained following the manufacturer's guidelines. - 3.1.4.3.
+Units/Organizations using golf carts shall establish vehicle standard operating procedures, authorized areas of usage, perform vehicle inspections, and ensure the vehicles are operated and maintained following the manufacturer's guidelines.
+NOTE: Golf Carts/Gators may be used for Wing approved events by the Traffic Review Officer. - 3.1.4.3.
 Host Nation, Federal, State and Local Laws.
 While in use, all vehicles shall meet host nation, Federal, State and local laws and regulations. - 3.1.5.
-For issuance of 374 AW Form 1 the following documentation is needed: - 3.1.5.1.
+For issuance of 374 AW Form 18 the following documentation is needed: - 3.1.5.1.
 Defense Biometric Identification System (DBIDS) pass or card. - 3.1.5.2.
 Current state driver's license. - 3.1.5.3.
 Proof of JCI and current inspection. - 3.1.5.4.
-Proof of liability insurance (not less than 30,000,000 yen for bodily injury and 3,000,000 yen for property damage).
+Proof of liability insurance (not less than 30,000,000 yen for bodily injury and 3,000,000 yen for property damage). - 3.1.5.5.

-- 3.1.5.5.
 The 374 AW Form 1 will be displayed in the lower right-hand corner of the windshield while the vehicle is on 374 AW installations. - 3.1.5.5.1.
 The expiration date on the 374 AW Forms 1 will coincide with the driver's gate pass or vehicle insurance, whichever is earlier.